 - Problems with memory, balance, swallowing

 - Diffuse Axonal Injury – This injury is due to the violent shaking or strong rotation of the head.
-It is most common in motorcycle accidents when the rider tumbles at high speeds after being ejected from their seat.
+It is most common in motorcycle accidents when the rider tumbles at high speeds after ejection from their seat.
 This type of injury is also common in those who are in an accident where the car flips over.
 The brain tissues are torn against the rapidly moving skull.
-Additional injury may occur when brain chemicals are released during the accident.
+Additional injury may occur when brain chemicals release during the accident.
 The damage from a diffuse axonal injury can be temporary or permanent.
 It can result in a coma or death.
 Symptoms of a diffuse axonal injury include: